Why data literacy is the key to business success

 Where businesses are falling short

-It tends to be the case that companies who recognise the potential in data have catapulted head-first into implementing data analytic technologies, but have made minimal changes or improvements within their organisations to allow them to get the most out of their investment.
+It tends to be the case that companies who recognise the potential in data have catapulted head-first into implementing data and advanced analytics technologies, but have made minimal changes or improvements within their organisations to allow them to get the most out of their investment.

 Widespread data skills are yet to exist across today’s workforce and very little encouragement or incentive is offered towards data-driven decision-making from a senior management level.